-Russia blames Syrian airstrike on chemical weapons factory for deaths
+Russia says deadly Syrian airstrike targeted chemical weapons factory

 Earlier, Syrian state-run media had reported that there was an explosion at a rebel "poison gas factory" in the countryside of Idlib.

-Russia's defense ministry said that a Syrian airstrike had hit a "terrorist" ammunition depot in the eastern outskirts of Khan Sheikhun, according to a statement posted Wednesday on the ministry's Facebook page.
+Russia's defense ministry said that a Syrian airstrike had hit a "terrorist" ammunition depot in the eastern outskirts of Khan Sheikhoun, according to a statement posted Wednesday on the ministry's Facebook page.

 The ministry said "terrorists had been transporting chemical munitions from this largest arsenal to the territory of Iraq."